NancyLi0637/Vojaganto/README.md

 #### **View a public post**

 On the left side are all the public postings posted by all users.
+At most 20 posts will be on home page at same time, there is a switch page option at the bottom of posts, click it will show the next 20 posts.
 A user can click into any of the postings to view it without logging into an account.

 #### **Search public posts**